zalando/restful-api-guidelines/deprecation/Deprecation.md

 ## {{ book.must }} Monitor Usage of Deprecated APIs

-Producers of APIs with an established productive history must monitor usage of deprecated APIs until the API can be shut down.
-To identify clients still using a deprecated API, monitoring can e.g. be implemented by logging the client-id retreived from the OAuth token.
+Owners of APIs used in production must monitor usage of deprecated APIs until the API can be shut down.
+Clients still using a deprecated API can be detected by logging the client-id retrieved via the OAuth token.

 ## {{ book.should }} Add a Warning Header to Responses